-Some other symptoms of miscarriage are inexplicable weight loss*, sudden loss of pregnancy symptoms, and no heartbeat on ultrasound.
-Whenever mothers are faced with symptoms that may indicate miscarriage, they need to seek help from a health care expert.
+Some other symptoms of miscarriage are inexplicable weight loss*, sudden loss of pregnancy symptoms, and no heartbeat on the ultrasound.
+Whenever mothers are faced with symptoms that may indicate miscarriage, they need to seek help from a healthcare expert.

 Mothers, who experience miscarriages, are advised to wait at least until their next period to try to get pregnant again.
 However, some may suggest trying right away.